-Over the 13-year period since 2011/12, the Council has had to make annual large Revenue Budget savings.
+Over the 14-year period since 2011/12, the Council has had to make annual large Revenue Budget savings.
 The compound effect means that nearly £1.4bn of resource has been removed from the Blackpool economy, one of the highest cuts per head of population across local authorities in England.
-The demography and needs of Blackpool's communities are described in detail at section 6 of this analysis.
-The Council serves, as noted by many independent sources, the most deprived area in the country.
-Local government services are generally universal in scope, however we know the poor and vulnerable rely on them most.
-Given the wider context of the UK economic recession combined with the current cost of living crisis, the outlook for vulnerable people and groups in our community, is more uncertain than it has ever been.
+The demography and needs of Blackpool's communities are described in detail later in this analysis.
+The Council serves, as is widely noted by many independent sources, the most deprived area in the country.
+Local government services are generally universal in scope, however we know the poor and vulnerable often rely on them most.
+Given the wider context of the UK economic outlook combined with the current cost of living crisis, the outlook for vulnerable people and groups in our community, is more uncertain than it has ever been.